Limited availability. Q4 slots filling now ·

 1. Never skimp on development.
 Cheap developers create tech debt that costs you 2-3x later.

 2. Always budget for design upfront.
-2 weeks of mockups before coding saves 4 weeks of rework.
+Two weeks of mockups before coding saves four weeks of rework.

 4. Always keep a buffer.
 Scope creep is inevitable.
 Save 15-20% for unknowns.

-You can build an MVP in 8–12 weeks if you're ruthless about scope.
+You can build an MVP in 8-12 weeks if you are ruthless about scope.
+The 3-week GigEasy timeline is possible too, but only with extreme scope discipline and a senior engineer on the tools full-time.

 • Define core features, user flows, database schema